 While your morning routine has the power to affect your health in more than one way, your gut health is at the top of the list!
 Establishing a healthy morning routine can improve your gut by properly prepping the digestive system, increasing gut good bacteria, promoting regular bowel movements, increasing metabolic function, and more!

-MY MORNING ROUTINE FOR GUT HEALTH
+MY MORNING ROUTINE IDEAS TO CLEANSE THE GUT

 Truthfully, how you spend your morning can make or break more than the rest of your day.
 It can make or break your health, too.
 Whether you’re heading off to work or school, establishing a healthy morning routine is imperative.
+That’s why I’m sharing my own morning routine ideas with you!

 Personally, I start my day by prioritizing gut health.
 While I’m nowhere near perfect with this routine and have some days that change, I try my best to protect and guard this time.
 I encourage my clients to do the same and think about a routine that works for them and their lifestyle.
-I hope sharing my routine with you encourages and inspires you to start a morning routine of your own, or even add a few things to your personal list if you already have one.
+I hope sharing my routine with you encourages and inspires you to start a morning routine of your own, or even add a few morning routine ideas to your personal list if you already have one.

 A GOOD MORNING ROUTINE STARTS WITH A GOOD NIGHT SLEEP

-Before getting into my morning routine, it’s probably helpful to cover a bit of my nighttime routine that sets the tone for the next day.
+Before getting into my morning routine ideas, it’s probably helpful to cover a bit of my nighttime routine that sets the tone for the next day.
 I have an entire article coming soon on this part specifically, but here is just the last part of my routine that sets the tone for my morning routine.

 Since sleep is so important for our health and microbiome, I recommend getting at least 8 hours each night.
 Lately, I’ve been using a new device called Hatch to help me regulate my circadian rhythm and sleep cycles.
 What I love about it is that you create and build your own sleep routine from scratch.
 For my settings, I first created a 30 minute reading light with a beautiful amber glow to start winding down.
 Regardless of what I’m doing during that time, this instantly calms me.
 It reminds me of the same glow of the salt lamp I use at my desk during the day.